Units, groups, classes, and branches

 Since weekday events involve all branches, there is even greater variety in interactions, due to the larger number of participants involved.
 This influences the nature of events held.
 For instance, on Sunday, there may be just 5 teenagers in a branch.
 Assuming other branches have a similar number, the weekday event will easily have 50 teenagers, who can engage in different events.

 Activities are designed to appeal to a large group of people, improving networking and interactions.
 For instance, teenagers can engage in a team-building activity such as Encanto.
-Others can also organize virtual playing helpful videogames or chess, with winners meeting in later stages for a community-wide competition.
-Married couples can use such opportunities for dinners, or invite marriage experts for a talk on how to make their relationships better.
+Others can also organize virtual playing helpful videogames or chess, with winners meeting in later stages for a community-wide competition. partnered people can use such opportunities for dinners, or invite marriage experts for a talk on how to make their relationships better.

 District Events